Hugh Cornish: Honours

-Cornish was a recipient of the Centenary Medal in 2001.
+Cornish was appointed as a Member of the Order of Australia (AM) in the 1983 Australia Day Honours for service in the television industry and to the community.

-In 2004, Cornish was named as a Queensland Great.
+Cornish was a recipient of the Centenary Medal in 2001, and in 2004 was named as a Queensland Great.

-In 2014, he was named as a finalist in the Senior Australian of the Year category at the Australian of the Year Awards.
+In 2014, Cornish was named as a finalist in the Senior Australian of the Year category of the Australian of the Year Awards.